chapel-lang/chapel/doc/rst/language/spec/generics.rst

    ``-sbig=false`` or no argument it will print out ``R(32)``.

 .. index::
-   single: fields;variable and constant, without types
+   single: fields; variable and constant, without types
-   single: variables;in classes or records
+   single: variables; in classes or records
-   single: constants;in classes or records
+   single: constants; in classes or records
 .. _Fields_without_Types:

 Fields without Types